ember-cli/ember-exam/README.md

 The `split` option allows you to specify a number of files greater than one to spread your tests across.
 Ember will then proceed to run only the first bacth of tests.

+The split will attempt to weight your test modules (by type of test module and number of tests) so that each group runs in roughly the same amount of time.

 ```bash
 $ ember exam --split=<num> --split-file=<num>
 ```